cfengine/documentation/how-to-guides/basic-cfengine-guide/basic-guide-promise-policy-writing.markdown

 2. `> git init`
 3. `> git commit -m "First commit"`
 4. `> git remote add origin https://github.com/GitUserName/cfengine-masterfiles.git`
-5. `> git push -u origin master``
+5. `> git push -u origin master`

 Using the above steps on a private repository will fail with a 403 error.
 There are different approaches to deal with this:

-A. Generate a key pair and add it to GitHub
+* Generate a key pair and add it to GitHub
 1. As root, type `ssh-keygen -t rsa`.
 2. Hit enter when prompted to `Enter file in which to save the key (/root/.ssh/id_rsa):`.
 3. Hit enter again when prompted to `Enter passphrase (empty for no passphrase):`.